chromium/chromium/docs/updater/installer_api_mac.md

     -   1 if the updater is cross-user.
 -   `UNPACK_DIR`: The absolute path to the unpacked update archive (i.e. the parent directory of the install executable.)
+-   `%COMPANY%_USAGE_STATS_ENABLED`: where %COMPANY% is the uppercase company short name from branding.gni.
+    -   0 if the updater does not send usage stats.
+    -   1 if the updater sends usage stats.

 ### Command-Line Arguments
 Installer executables are passed the following arguments, in this order: